d2l-ai/d2l-vi/chapter_optimization/optimization-intro.md

 # Optimization and Deep Learning

 In this section, we will discuss the relationship between optimization and deep learning as well as the challenges of using optimization in deep learning.
 For a deep learning problem, we will usually define a loss function first.
 Once we have the loss function, we can use an optimization algorithm in attempt to minimize the loss.
 In optimization, a loss function is often referred to as the objective function of the optimization problem.
 By tradition and convention most optimization algorithms are concerned with *minimization*.
-If we ever need to maximize an objective there's a simple solution - just flip the sign on the objective.
+If we ever need to maximize an objective there is a simple solution: just flip the sign on the objective.

 ## Optimization and Estimation